ankumar/architecture/Patterns/Stuff.md

 # Design Heuristics

-In the context of [Software Is Eating the World](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) & [The Future of Software Engineering in the Cloud](https://www.youtube.com/watch?v=6K4ljFZWgW8), Many organizations have become adept at identifying what they need from software development projects, based on a keen understanding of their business goals.
-Even so, they’re often surprised to find out that the end results don’t achieve the transformative impact they were expecting.
-Their mistake?
-Overlooking the importance of Conway’s Law.

 In 1967, Melvin Conway coined a phrase at the end of his publication [‘How do committees invent?’](http://www.melconway.com/Home/pdf/committees.pdf) that was subsequently made popular by **Fred Brooks** in his book **The Mythical Man-Month**, where he dubbed it 'Conway’s Law', which states **"Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations."**

 ![](../images/Conway's%20Law.jpeg)